NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Q9.
 What is useRouteError hook in react-router-dom library?
 Ans.
 This hook is used to display more details about an error.

+Q10.
+What is outlet in react-router-dom?

+Q11.
+What is children routes?

+Q12.
+Why we should not use <a> tag for routing in react?
+Ans.
+Because it will reload the entire page

+Q13.
+What is link in react-router-dom?

+Q14.
+What is SPA?

+Q15.
+What is Client Side and Server Side Routing?
+Ams.
+SSR - the app is making some network calls and reloading the page
+     CSR - the app is neither making any network calls nor reloading the page